The Essentials for Flying with a Toddler

-Spoiler alert: This is not going to be a blog post with a list of 43 toys you need to buy for flying with a toddler that will guarantee a perfect behavior on your next flight!
+Spoiler alert: This is not going to be a blog post with a list of 43 toys you need to buy for flying with a toddler that will guarantee perfect behavior on your next flight!

 Wear a backpack.